May 20, 2020

 Hours of Commitment

-Each week, Jr Naturalists must commit to being at Nature Day Camp Monday-Friday, 8:30am-4:00pm.
-Campers are on-site from 9:00am-4:00pm (some arriving as early as 7:45am for before-care.)
+Each week, Jr Naturalists must commit to being at Nature Day Camp Monday-Friday, 8:15am-3:30pm (8:00 on Mondays).
+Campers are on-site from 9:00am-3:30pm.
 Jr Naturalists help organize and occupy children during drop-off and pick up, and help lead games, crafts, songs, stories each morning and afternoon with their assigned group.
-In the middle of the day, Jr Naturalists travel with their small gorup as they hike, explore and play.
+In the middle of the day, Jr Naturalists travel with their small group as they hike, explore and play.
 Throughout the week, our paid Naturalists and Jr Naturalist Coordinator guide the teens as needed and check in each day to make sure the week is going smoothly.

 Required Training Days

 Jr Naturalists must be able to attend one FULL day of training (yes, even if you've volunteered before!).
-Training takes place at Mt Tabor Park (meeting in the covered picnic shelter, up the hill and to the right of SE 69th and Yamhill)
+Training takes place at Mt Tabor Park and Sellwood Park (see dates below).

 Jr Naturalists help us achieve the mission of Nature Day Camp!